eduarmreyes/website/src/pages/blog/web-storage-2.md

 - IndexedDB
 - Web SQL

-In this article we will cover the research done to understand these two other options to store data using our browser.
+In this article, we will cover the research done to understand these two other options to store data using our browser.

 ### IndexedDB

-There are times when developers need to store rather large amount of structured data such as files/blobs.
-The fact that this can be done for a client-side storage is blowing my mind right now.
+There are times when developers need to store a rather large amount of structured data such as files/blobs.
+The fact that this can be done for client-side storage is blowing my mind right now.

 > This feature is available in Web Workers.